THIS DATE IN HISTORY: Sept. 26

 1995: The Boston Bruins say goodbye to their longtime home, Boston Garden, with a preseason game against their biggest rival, the Montreal Canadiens.
 Milt Schmidt, Johnny Bucyk, Bobby Orr and Phil Esposito personally lower their retired numbers from the rafters for the trip to the new Fleet Center (now TD Garden).

-Though Orr gets the biggest ovation and gets the honor of taking the last skate around the Garden ice, the highlight of the evening comes when Normand Leveille, a forward forced to retire 13 years earlier because of a cerebral hemorrhage, appears on skates.
-Leveille is helped onto the ice and around the ice by Ray Bourque and Terry O'Reilly as Rene Rancourt sings "Auld Lang Syne."
+Though Orr gets the biggest ovation and is given the honor of taking the last skate around the Garden ice, the highlight of the evening comes when Normand Leveille, a forward forced to retire 13 years earlier because of a cerebral hemorrhage, appears on skates.
+Leveille is helped onto the rink and around the ice by Ray Bourque and Terry O'Reilly as Rene Rancourt sings "Auld Lang Syne."

 Video: Memories: Doors close on the historic Boston Gardens